adenchua/pixel/README.md

 # pixel
-Turn data into visualization for powerful storytelling
+Turn data into powerful visualization for effective storytelling